emqx/emqx-docs/en_US/messaging/mqtt-will-message.md

 # Will Message

 The EMQX implements the will message feature of MQTT.
+If a will message is set for a client, EMQX sends the message to relevant subscribers when the client is accidentally disconnected, so that the subscribers can be informed and update the client status.

-You can use the [MQTT X Client](https://mqttx.app/) and [MQTT X CLI](https://mqttx.app/cli) to test this messaging service in EMQX.
-This section introduces how to set a will message when a client establishes the connection to the server and how the will message is received by another client.
+You can use client tools to test this messaging service in EMQX.
+This section introduces how to use the [MQTT X Client](https://mqttx.app/) and [MQTT X CLI](https://mqttx.app/cli) to simulate clients and test how a will message is published and received.

 :::tip Prerequisites

 - Knowledge about MQTT [Will Message](./mqtt-concepts.md/#will-message)
-- Basic publishing and subscribing operations using [MQTT X](./publish-and-subscribe.md/#mqtt-x)
+- Basic publishing and subscribing operations using [MQTT X](./publish-and-subscribe.md)

 :::

-## Set Will Message with MQTT X Client
+## Publish Will Message with MQTT X Client

 1. Start the MQTT X Client.
 Click the **New Connection** to create an MQTT connection named "Demo".

+   - The localhost `127.0.0.1` is used as an example in this demonstration.

-   ::: tip Tip
+   ::: tip

-   For detailed instructions on creating an MQTT connection, see [MQTT X Client](./publish-and-subscribe.md/#mqtt-x-client).
+   For detailed instructions on creating an MQTT connection, see [MQTT X Client](./publish-and-subscribe.md).

    :::